How to get here

 - UK01 Azkoitia – Loiola – Azpeitia – Zestoa – Donostia/Sebastián

-At street level, in Federico García Lorca street nr.2, stop the following bus lines:
+At street level, in Federico García Lorca street nr.2, the following bus lines have bus stops:

 LURRALDEBUS LINES DEPARTURES FROM OTHER PLACES